Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 - There are many different approaches and techniques to estimating tasks, such as:

-	 - Planning Poker: Where team members estimate the effort of a task by playing a number card face down, then discussing all the estimates and coming to an agreement.
+	 - Planning Poker: Team members anonymously estimate the effort of a task by playing a number card that represents story points face down.
+Once everyone has given their estimates, all cards are revealed.
+The team then shares and discusses the rationale behind their decisions.
+This discussion leads to a collective agreement on the final estimate of the task.
 	 - T-Shirt Sizes: Uses sizes (XS, S, M, L, XL) to estimate the size complexity of tasks.
 	 - Fibonacci Story Points: Used to represent the effort required for completing a task using the Fibonacci number sequence 1,2,3,5,8,13.

 - Despite the variety of techniques available, there are foundational best practices that all teams should adhere to, regardless of the specific estimation method employed.